nicksp/dotfiles/docs/macOS Tips & Tricks.md

 ## Tip #3

-Hold `Option` and click your WiFi icon to get your IP address along with sme extended info.
+Hold `Option` and click your WiFi icon to get your IP address along with the extended info.

 ## Tip #4